Meet the Demands of the Complex World

 In the competitive business world, using data to its best advantage becomes all the more crucial.
 In this course, students will learn how to discern the levels of relevancy of data and the impact it has on operations as well as hone their ability to identify macro and micro level risk and evaluate risk management programs, policies, and strategies.

 DAT-640: Predictive Analytics

 Building on prior coursework in decision methods and modeling, students will get a deeper understanding of the art and science of predictive analysis.
-Students will examine the elements that contribute to building reliable predictive models that result in actionable performance predictions such as; identifying the variables that have the most predictive power, developing and deploying predictive models, and evaluating some of the more common scoring models currently in use.
+Students will examine the elements that contribute to building reliable predictive models that result in actionable performance predictions such as identifying the variables that have the most predictive power and developing and deploying predictive models currently in use.

 DAT-510 and DAT-520

 This course will emphasize the employment of advanced analytic strategies over the entire life cycle of the data analysis process.
 Using a comprehensive case-studies approach, students will logically extend and add definition to their existing analytic skill set, resulting in the development of a project proposal that will serve as preparation for the capstone experience.